-Over the 10 years through 2032, the Bureau of Labor Statistics projects that the workforce will grow at just 0.4% a year, versus an average of 1.3% a year for the 50 years through year-end 2022.
+Over the 10 years through 2033, the Bureau of Labor Statistics projects that the workforce will grow at just 0.4% a year, versus an average 1.6% a year for the 50 years through year-end 1999.
 That slowing growth is one reason some observers argue that we’ll see disappointing GDP growth in the years ahead—and possibly modest stock returns.

 Our Humble Opinion: While the U.S. and other developed nations will likely grow more slowly as their populations age, this isn’t yet an issue for emerging markets such as India, Malaysia and Mexico.
-The implication: You may want to include a healthy allocation to emerging markets in your portfolio.
+The implication: You may want to include an allocation to emerging markets in your portfolio.

 Next: What Drives Stocks